 Living aboard in areas with hard winters is tricky, especially if your boat is not insulated.
 And that is a problem since most boats aren't.
 Condensation in lockers can damage wood, and cause rot and mold.
 A boat that isn't insulated will also cost more to heat.
 To keep the interior dry, it's necessary to get rid of the moisture generated by cooking and breathing.
 To dry the space out you need to allow air from outside into the cabin, and then heat it.
 The heat won't stay if your boat isn't insulated, but winter isn't the time to add insulation, it's better to wait for a drier, warmer season.
-If you try and use adhesives in cold weather, materials won't bond to the hull.
+If you try to use adhesives in cold weather, materials won't bond to the hull.

 When we cook, we crack open a hatch to allow the steam to escape.
 We don't have room for a vented ceiling fan in the galley so this is our best option.